 Read more: How to redeem Velocity points to the USA

 Singapore Airlines KrisFlyer

-You’ll want to aim to redeem a saver award unless you can’t take the risk of being on a waitlist and need the certainty of booking a standard award.
+You’ll want to aim to redeem a Saver award unless you can’t take the risk of being on a waitlist and need the certainty of booking an Advantage award.